Depeche Mode

 Black Celebration

-Used - LP - 1-25429
+Used - Vinyl - 1-25429

 1986 original with inner sleeve housed in an embossed gatefold cover.
 Black Celebration is the fifth studio album released by the English electronic band Depeche Mode in 1986.
 The album was a significant departure from their earlier work, featuring darker lyrics and more complex musical arrangements.
 The band experimented with new sounds and techniques, incorporating elements of industrial music and Gothic rock into their electronic sound.